GrzegorzKozub/arch/README.md

 # Arch

-Installing Arch Linux on Dell XPS 13
+Automated Arch Linux installation

 ## Prerequisites

 * Windows, along with the EFI partition are already installed.
+EFI partition size is increased to 512 MB.
 EFI partition is `dev/nvme0n1p2`
-* There's enough unassigned space on the disk for Arch.
+* There's at least 80 GB unassigned space on the disk for Arch.
 It's going to become `dev/nvme0n1p7`
 * In Windows, real time is set to UTC following [this guide](https://wiki.archlinux.org/index.php/Time#UTC_in_Windows)

 ## Archiso